jcosborn/qex/src/experimental/graph/DESIGN.md

 cheap marker-and-value query, not a structural validator; computed graph nodes that currently evaluate to zero are not static zero leaves.

-Caches are structural, not value-based:
+Symbolic caches are keyed by structure:

 - ordinary leaf/capture value updates should usually preserve cached symbolic work;
-- changing graph topology, selected lambda identity, or lambda-boundary structure advances the runtime symbolic revision and invalidates cached reductions and gradients;
+- supported lambda binding changes advance the runtime symbolic revision and invalidate cached reductions and gradients; selecting a different conditional lambda uses a different instantiation key without rewriting topology;
 - cache keys are tied to runtime-local stable ids and the runtime symbolic revision, not current numeric values.